 What is the cost of single mode fiber?

 When comparing single mode fiber to multimode fiber, the costs are subjective.
 Though multimode fiber itself is often times more expensive than single mode fiber, the installation process and requirements necessary for single mode fiber substantially increase the total cost; this is a result of transceiver, interconnect, and alignment costs that are higher due to the intricate structure of single mode fiber.
-Nonetheless, single mode fiber is ideal for backbone applications where obtaining high speed transmission is a crucial component.
+Nonetheless, single mode fiber is ideal for backbone applications where obtaining high speed transmission is crucial.

-Single mode fiber is an innovative product designed to enhance any workspace with efficient modes of broadcast and communication.
+Single mode fiber is designed to enhance any workspace with efficient modes of broadcast and communication.
 This sophisticated device could be a worthwhile investment, contributing a viable means of transmitting and receiving information on a daily basis.
 Fiber Savvy provides all the essentials needed to begin installation of any single mode fiber networking project.